 Not every contract is available through the same selling broker/dealer.

-This website was prepared to support the promotion and marketing of AXA Equitable variable annuities.
-AXA Equitable, its distributors and their respective representatives do not provide tax, accounting or legal advice.
+This website was prepared to support the promotion and marketing of Equitable variable annuities.
+Equitable, its distributors and their respective representatives do not provide tax, accounting or legal advice.
 Any tax statements contained herein were not intended or written to be used, and cannot be used, for the purpose of avoiding U.S. federal, state or local tax penalties.

 Please consult your own independent advisors as to any tax, accounting or legal statements made herein.